mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

 Signac is software developed and maintained by the Savova lab at Sanofi with a focus on single cell genomics for clinical applications.
 Signac helps solve the cell type classification problem in single cell RNA sequencing: We have gene expression profiles for each individual cell, but we do not know the cellular phenotypes.
 Signac classifies the cellular phenotype for each individual cell in single cell RNA-sequencing data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
-Signac can also: integrate single cell data (mapping cells from one data set to another), classify non-human data, identify novel cell types, and classify single cell data across many tissues, diseases and technologies.
+Signac can: integrate single cell data (mapping cells from one data set to another), classify non-human data, identify novel cell types, and classify single cell data across many tissues, diseases and technologies.
 We used Signac to identify potential gene drug targets for rheumatoid arthritis, employing a precision medicine strategy to seek immune-modifying therapies that might have reduced side effects, and to identify conserved gene expression-based representations of cellular phenotypes.
 Check out the pre-print [here](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full).

 <!-- GETTING STARTED -->
 ## Getting Started